xeago/gradblog/graduation/extended-abstract.md

 # Introduction
 This extended abstract documents the internship period of Twan Wolthof at VideofyMe.
-It will be the main document used in the final assessment of Twan's graduation.
+It forms the main document that will be used in the final assessment of Twan's graduation.

 This document assumes *some* knowledge of programming, distributed systems, cloud services and system administration.